 Contract working through an Umbrella Company

-If you do temporary work or are a contract worker, the recruitment agency may pay you directly, or they may outsource the payroll to an umbrella company.
-And no, umbrella companies don’t sell brollies, but they will have numerous contract workers on payroll under their figurative umbrella!
-If you find yourself contract working through an umbrella company you need to understand how they operate and the impact on your net take-home pay.
+When you work as a temporary or contract worker, you’ll typically be paid either by the recruitment agency or they may outsource the payroll function to an umbrella company.
+And no, umbrella companies don’t sell brollies, but act as intermediaries, managing payroll for multiple contract workers under one company (or umbrella).
+If you are working through an umbrella company, it’s important to understand the payment structure and how it effects your take-home pay.

 Contract working through an umbrella company

 In the UK, umbrella companies function as intermediaries employing contract workers and freelancers who are subject to IR35 legislation.
-Contractors who do not want to set up and work through their own limited company can join an umbrella company.
-The umbrella company deducts PAYE and national insurance from your pay and sends these amounts to HMRC.
+Contractors who do not want to work through a personal limited company can join an umbrella company.
+An umbrella company deducts PAYE and national insurance from your salary and pays it to HMRC.
 They will charge a nominal fee for their services of around ยฃ15 to ยฃ25 per week.
 As mentioned, some recruitment agencies will outsource the payment of their temporary workers to an umbrella company.

 Implications for your rate of pay